Sugar Pursuit

 Lemon curd cake

-This lemon curd cake recipe with cream cheese frosting is a perfect cake to serve during the hotter months.
-This cake is not overly sweet, has a very light texture, and is absolutely delicious.
+This lemon curd cake recipe with cream cheese frosting is a perfect cake to serve on any occasion.
+This cake is not overly sweet and has a tangy, refreshing flavor and creamy texture.

 Jump to: